tinkermonkey/utterance_emitter/README.md

 });
 ```

-Ensure that the canvas elements are present in your HTML:
+Ensure that the canvas elements are present in your HTML (obviously you can use any selector you like, you're passing in the element reference):

 ```html
 <canvas id="waveform"></canvas>